Dear ladies and gentlemen of VICE,

 Bye Bye Babybrother

 I was really looking forward to the possibility of seeing a little brother grow from a baby into a man and from when I was eight, during the most important growing period of my life, I had an extra mother and a brother for ten years.
 Until my attractive father started to go along with the attention he got from women too much, I had to comfort the crying Astrid on her bed as a child like I was her friend, she started being very unreasonable towards me, started to influence my father really badly and I stopped going home.
 Then my father got high telephone-bills and he found out she’d been having an affair with a Swede for months.
 She left for Sweden without saying goodbye to or seeking contact with me and took my little brother.
 I’ve seen them once since then and she wanted nothing to do with me.
-My father is an incredibly sweet, kind, but honest man whose door’s open to everyone, whatever you may have done to him.
+My father is an incredibly sweet, kind, but honest man whose door is open to everyone, whatever you may have done to him.
 He’s intrigued by Buddhism and with him you can philosophise with a good whiskey to the break of dawn.
 Now he has a wife and finally both my parents are married!
 Just not to each other 😉 With this other woman he got a son, Sam, with whom I differ 25 years and now I proudly get to call myself a godmother in every non-religous sense of the word.

 Epic Love Story 2

 In 2005 I was besotted with one of the popular skaters with his dark hair, brown eyes and caramel skin.
 Oh how many times my best friend and I sat in the sun on top of the little wall at the skate park, watching, and another girl made me laugh by saying: “You can just sit here watching, as long as you don’t forget they’re mine.
 All of them.”
 One night we spent the night at our regular bar with a small group and we were sitting in a sea of blankets and pillows, leaning against the stage, him next to me.
-Unexpectedly, I felt a finger poking my side and I held my laughter, until ‘completely unexpectedly’ ‘totally accidentally’ our hands touched and we held each other’s secretly underneath the blankets.
+Unexpectedly, I felt a finger poking my side and I held my laughter, until ‘completely unexpectedly’ ‘totally accidentally’ our hands touched and we held each others secretly underneath the blankets.
 All of us went up to the balcony.
 Suddenly I felt two arms around me and a head on my shoulder.
 I looked to my side and saw him.
 We went outside because it was time to go home and once outside, he threw a rope around me he found inside, pulled me towards him and pressed his lips onto mine.
 Frantically I held my lips pressed together and when our lips removed themselves from each other, I awkwardly and bluntly called out: “I’ve never kissed before!”
-He grabbed me tight in an embrace and in the anxious awareness I would have to french when I’d let it go, I held on to it for so shamefully long (hours, I bet) I’ve never had the courage to look him in the eye again.
+He grabbed me tight in an embrace and in the anxious awareness I would have to french when I’d let it go, I held onto it for so shamefully long (hours, I bet) I’ve never had the courage to look him in the eye again.

 On the Night in Question

 For years my mother and Giel had screaming fights.
 Many nights when I was in bed, I woke up to their shouting and I didn’t understand how they couldn’t see how special it really is to have someone to love and who love them.
-This was the period I started writing, because I found out that adults don’t take a child that had something to say seriously.
-So I decided to bring all my thoughts and vision on the world into words on paper and printed it.
+This was the period I started writing, because I found out that adults don’t take a child that has something to say seriously.
+So I decided to bring all of my thoughts and vision on the world into words on paper and printed it.
 The next night, when all four of my parents were there and a discussion started, I decided to walk over and tell them I had something to read to them.
 I stood at the head of the table and read.
 You could hear a pin drop.
 I heard sniffing.
 Giel cried.
 The writer in me was born.

 With Art School Friends | Right: making a straight Guy uncomfortable